 - Use indoor table service where possible with one staff member assigned to a table

-- Encourage outdoor table service or standing outside, obeying socially distanced regulations
+- Use table service, obeying socially distanced regulations

 - Minimise contact between kitchen workers and front of house employees

 - Increase outdoor service areas where possible

 Kitchens and food preparation areas